latheon-network/Latheon/ROADMAP.md

 ## NEXT — Public developer testnet (target: 0–3 months)

 **Protocol**
-- [ ] Expanded contract test coverage, invariant and fuzz testing.
+- [x] ~~Expanded contract test coverage, invariant and fuzz testing~~ — done.
+27 automated tests, 0 failures, across production and disclosure tracks.
+See `STATUS.md` §1.
-- [ ] Independent review pass on the zero-knowledge circuit.
+- [ ] Independent review pass on the zero-knowledge circuit. **The one remaining item in this entire section.**

 **Developer experience**
-- [ ] Public faucet.
+- [x] ~~Public faucet~~ — done, live. `LatheonFaucet`, 500 test LTH per address every 24h.
-- [ ] Block explorer integration.
+- [x] ~~Block explorer integration~~ — done.
+Live on-chain activity feed on the website, pulling real-time data from Blockscout.
-- [ ] Deployment automation and reproducible build instructions.
+- [x] ~~Deployment automation and reproducible build instructions~~ — done.
+See `DEPLOYMENT-CHECKLIST.en.md`.
-- [ ] Developer documentation and an initial SDK.
+- [x] ~~Developer documentation and an initial SDK~~ — done.
+See `sdk/`, including a real, wallet-connected demo app tested end-to-end.

 **Open source foundation**
 - [x] Contributing guide, security policy, threat model.
 - [ ] Good-first-issue backlog.

-**Target outcome:** an external developer can use the testnet without direct help from the core team.
+**Target outcome:** an external developer can use the testnet without direct help from the core team. **Five of six items above are done — independent circuit review is the only gap, and it's external (funding/partner-dependent), not something we can close ourselves.**

 ---